thi-ng/genart-api/examples/param-custom/README.md

 The param-editor is configured to run @ http://localhost:8080/, whereas the example is served from a different port: http://localhost:5173/.
 Paste this latter URL into the `Art URL` input field of the editor and press enter to load the new example.
-Then select an editor implementation from the dropdown menu to start configuring the parameters...
+Then select the `@thi.ng/imgui` editor implementation from the dropdown menu to start configuring the parameters...

 ## License

-&copy; 2024 Karsten Schmidt // Apache Software License 2.0
+&copy; 2024 Karsten Schmidt // MIT license